Name suffix: Generational titles

-United States
+United States and continental Europe

 In the United States the most common name suffixes are senior and junior, which are abbreviated as Sr. and Jr. with initial capital letters, with or without preceding commas.
 In Britain these are rarer, but when they are used the abbreviations are Snr and Jnr, respectively.
 The use of these social terms is governed by etiquette but not enshrined in law.
 According to The Emily Post Institute, an authority on etiquette, the term Jr. can be correctly used only if a male child's first, middle, and last names are identical to his father's (current) names.
 When a male child has the same name as his grandfather, uncle or male cousin, but not his father, he can use the II suffix, which is pronounced "the second".
-(In rare cases, the II suffix may be used for a son, e.g. former American president Barack Hussein Obama II and his father, Barack Hussein Obama Sr. The example of Obama Sr., born Baraka Obama, also shows that suffixes are based on the father's current legal name and not necessarily their birth name.)
-When the suffixes are spelled out in full, they are not capitalized.
+In rare cases, the II suffix may be used for a son, e.g. former American president Barack Hussein Obama II and his father, Barack Hussein Obama Sr. (The example of Obama Sr., born Baraka Obama, also shows that suffixes are based on the father's current legal name and not necessarily their birth name.)
+I and II may occasionally be used for a father and son, as was the case with Johann Baptist Strauss I and his son, Johann Baptist Strauss II; despite having a different middle name, the former's grandson (and latter's nephew) came to be known as Johann Strauss III.
+(Informally, each numeral suffix could have been shifted down by one place, based on their shared ancestor - Johann I's grandfather - who was named Johann Michael Strauss.)

+When name suffixes are spelled out in full, they are not capitalized.
 Social name suffixes are far more frequently applied to men than to women.
 A child with a name that varies from a parent's name in middle name only may also be informally known as Jr. (e.g. Francis Wayne Sinatra, son of Francis Albert Sinatra), and his father may be known informally as Sr. (e.g., Paul John Teutul and his son, Paul Michael Teutul).
 Roman numeral suffixes can be used to name a child after another family member like an uncle, cousin, or ancestor (including grandfather or great-grandfather).
-For example, Quentin Roosevelt II was named for his late uncle, Quentin I. Similarly, a grandson of Henry Ford I was named Henry II (the name again skipped a generation with the birth of Henry II's grandson, Henry Ford III).
+For example, Quentin Roosevelt II was named for his late uncle, Quentin Roosevelt.
+Similarly, a grandson of Henry Ford was named Henry Ford II (the name again skipped a generation with the birth of Henry II's grandson, Henry Ford III).